Professional Chimney and Fireplace Sweep & Cleaning in Cleveland, OH

 Green and Clean is here to protect your home and family.
 Our technicians take a meticulous approach to chimney sweep (chimney and fireplace cleaning) eliminating all creosote buildup before inspecting the condition of your flue.
 We take a meticulous approach to our cleaning, ensuring particles do not stain your carpets or upholstery and leaving your home at its best.
 Then, before we go, we vacuum everything to ensure no soot or debris damages your home.

 We offer chimney sweep services in Mentor, OH and surrounding areas.
+At Green and Clean Home Services, our professional fireplace and chimney technicians have specialized training and documented certification.

 With every fire you set in your fireplace, creosote is produced.
 Thick and oily, it is pulled up into the chimney by design, keeping its toxicity away from you and your loved ones.
 However, once it is inside the flue, it sticks to the sides, building up over time.